bibliadelpueblo/BibliaLibre/Bibles/Spanish.VersionaBibliaLibre/03-Éxodo.md

 ^19^ Todo aquel que tenga relaciones sexuales con un animal debe ser ejecutado.

-^20^ Cualquiera que se sacrifique a cualquier otro dios que no sea el Señor debe ser apartado y ejecutado.^^ ^[**22:20** “Set apart and executed”: the term used here means “devoted to destruction” in the sense they now are to suffer God's punishment.]
+^20^ Cualquiera que se sacrifique a cualquier otro dios que no sea el Señor debe ser apartado y ejecutado.^a^ ^a^[**22:20** “Set apart and executed”: the term used here means “devoted to destruction” in the sense they now are to suffer God's punishment.]

 ^21^ No se debe explotar o maltratar a un extranjero.
 Recuerden que ustedes mismos fueron una vez extranjeros en Egipto.